Foo Fighters discography

 Foo Fighters' fourth album, One by One (2002), marked the first studio foray with Shiflett and was their first to top the charts in the United Kingdom and Australia.
 The album's tour resulted in the band's first video album, 2003's Everywhere but Home, featuring live concert footage from the One by One tour.
 Grohl led the construction of a professional studio in Los Angeles in 2004, and the band recorded its next two studio albums there: 2005's In Your Honor, a top five hit in both the UK and Australia and origin of the band's highest-scoring single "Best of You", and 2007's Echoes, Silence, Patience & Grace, which topped the charts in Australia, Belgium, Canada, and the UK and had three songs atop the Billboard Modern Rock Tracks chart.
 The former's tour of acoustic concerts resulted in the live album Skin and Bones (2006), while the latter tour had two gigs at Wembley Stadium recorded on the DVD Live at Wembley Stadium (2008).
 The band's first compilation, 2009's Greatest Hits, became their sixth album to surpass 1 million copies sold in the United States.

 In 2011, the album Wasting Light was released, recorded at Grohl's home in Los Angeles, and debuting at number one in twelve countries.
 The album's first single "Rope" holds the record for the most consecutive weeks at number one on the US Rock Songs chart.
 Their eighth studio album, Sonic Highways, was recorded in eight different American cities and released in 2014.
 As of 2015 the band's eight studio albums have sold 12 million copies in the US alone.
 Foo Fighters' ninth album, Concrete and Gold, was released on September 15, 2017 and became the band's second #1 album in the United States.

 Medicine at Midnight is the tenth studio album by American rock band Foo Fighters.
 Originally scheduled for 2020, the album was delayed to February 5, 2021 due to the COVID-19 pandemic.

+But Here We Are is the eleventh studio album, released on June 2, 2023.
+It was the first Foo Fighters album released after the passing of the drummer Taylor Hawkins in March 2022.